Q: Can game or hunting dogs be retrieved from another person's land without permission?

 The department grants exemptions to hunters with certain physical disabilities to hunt with a crossbow during archery-only seasons, or to use a stationary vehicle as a hunting platform.
 However, persons with qualifying physical disabilities must first have an exemption form completed and signed by a licensed physician certifying why the exemption is necessary.

-Forms are available from the department and online.
+Forms are available online or by calling 1-800-858-1549.
 A completed exemption form serves as the hunter’s exemption permit.
 It should not be returned to the department.
 Persons who obtain an exemption are still required to have the appropriate hunting license and permits, and must carry the signed exemption form with their hunting license and permits while in the field.

 PROHIBITED HUNTING METHODS